I WENT INTO MODELLING BECAUSE I THOUGHT THERE WAS A LOT OF MONEY IN IT

 When she was dropped at the second audition of the Next Super Model in 2007, Cynthia Omorodion felt bad but didn't know God has bigger plans for her.
 After much persuasion from her ex-manager, she decided to enter for the competition again in 2008 with reluctance.
 Despite her signature low cut, she was later crowned the Next Super Model in September that year making her feel like the luckiest girl in the world.

 Although her family never saw anything good about modeling, their perception was changed when she won the competition.
-In a recent chat with us two years after she was crowned, Cynthia confessed that with the crown came uncertainty of what the future holds for her.
+In a recent chat with Daily Sun two years after she was crowned, Cynthia confessed that with the crown came uncertainty of what the future holds for her.

 This is due to her low self esteem which she has since conquered with her staunch belief in God's ability to help her through every situation.
 As a young lady who suddenly hit the limelight, she is not desperate about marriage even though men are pestering her for relationships.
 She also doesn't believe in double-dating as most girls do these days.
 Excerpts: